k10sj02/thedataplaybook/content/posts/postgresql-query-optimization-guide.md

 > *I’m not an expert in this area, so I welcome corrections and insights from readers or advanced users.
 When interpreting PostgreSQL’s `EXPLAIN (ANALYZE, BUFFERS)` output, I encountered differing opinions from SQL practitioners: some favored using the summary for total elapsed time, others suggested focusing on top nodes; memory could be reported as the largest hash node usage or roughly summed across nodes; and I/O is best viewed at the top node but may omit triggers.
 I followed the broadest consensus I could find, acknowledging that exact measurement can be tricky.*

+> *While this article focuses on PostgreSQL, please note that the execution plan tooling is not standardized across SQL databases.
+PostgreSQL’s EXPLAIN ANALYZE is unusually transparent: it executes the query and reports real timings, row counts, memory usage, and I/O at each plan node.
+However, other systems like MySQL take different approaches and may expose fewer internals.
+As a result, advice that works well for PostgreSQL plan analysis may not translate directly to other dialects, even when the commands look similar.
+Always check what your database is actually measuring (and what it isn’t) before drawing performance conclusions.*